RadiantBlockchain/radiant-node/doc/developer-notes.md

 ### Sanitizers

-Bitcoin ABC can be compiled with various "sanitizers" enabled, which add instrumentation for issues regarding things like memory safety, thread race conditions, or undefined behavior.
+Bitcoin Cash Node can be compiled with various "sanitizers" enabled, which add instrumentation for issues regarding things like memory safety, thread race conditions, or undefined behavior.
 This is controlled with the `--with-sanitizers` configure flag, which should be a comma separated list of